 PRESUMPSCOT WATER TRAIL

-Below is our new interactive paddling map.
-Whether you are just looking for a quick float or plan to negotiate the entire river, this map is a great resource.
+Below is our interactive paddling map.
+Whether you are looking for a quick float or plan to negotiate the entire river, this map is a great resource.

 • Zoom in to see see parking and put-in/haul-out sites all along the river and major tributaries.